Londoners urged to support Halloween Foodbank drive

 Jenna Fansa, of the Local Buyers Club, said: “For families who are worried about trick or treating this year, Trick or Eat is a lovely, safe way of enjoying Halloween and helping people who are experiencing hard times.

-To sign up as a Trick or Eat donation point, email email@example.com giving your name, address and a contact number.
+1. To sign up as a Trick or Eat donation point, email email@example.com giving your name, address and a contact number.
 We'll send you artwork to share with your contacts and posters to put up in your neighbourhood.
 You'll need to find a big box or a container to collect donations in and you'll need to be able to bring your donations to a central collection point after the event in either Stoke Newington or Walthamstow.

-Throughout September the Local Buyers Club is also offering a year's half price membership for new (£6 instead of £12) and donating £5 to London food banks for every new member who joins with the code TRICKOREAT.
+Throughout September and October the Local Buyers Club is also offering a year's half price membership (£6 instead of £12 for single membership) and donating £5 to London food banks for every new member who joins using the code TRICKOREAT.
 Members are rewarded with savings at hundreds of local shops, restaurants and more throughout London.
 Join here.
 Sign up for double membership and we'll donate £10.

 CHECK OUT THE VIDEO FROM LAST YEAR'S TRICK OR EAT